 Vehicle Restriction Programs

-The most well-known traffic management tool is the Hoy No Circula program, which restricts the circulation of private vehicles based on license plate numbers and dates.
-Initially introduced in 1989 as an emergency measure to combat severe air pollution, the program has evolved to include exemptions for low-emission vehicles and stricter enforcement during environmental contingencies.
-While Hoy No Circula reduces the number of cars on the road during peak hours, studies suggest its long-term effectiveness is limited by behavioral adaptations, such as households purchasing additional vehicles or using older, more polluting cars on unrestricted days.
-Recent iterations have integrated digital verification systems and real-time monitoring to improve compliance.
+The most well-known traffic management tool is the Hoy No Circula program, which restricts the circulation of private vehicles based on license plate numbers and specific days of the week.
+Initially introduced in 1989 as an emergency measure to combat severe air pollution, the program has evolved to include exemptions for low-emission and electric vehicles and stricter enforcement during environmental contingencies.

 Public Transit Expansion and Modernization